aodhanlutetiae/dj_reading/docs/source/index.rst

 Storytelling with data
 ======================

 `Blinderman, Ilia.
-How to make dope shit.
-Part 3 Storytelling.
+How to make dope shit: Part 3 Storytelling.
 The Pudding <https://pudding.cool/process/how-to-make-dope-shit-part-3/>`__

 `Bradshaw, Paul.
 Here are the angles journalists use most often to tell